thiagonees/thiagonees/README.md

 🎓 Systems Analysis and Development student

-📚 Javascript, React, NextJS Styled-componets, TailwindCSS and Learning PHP with Laravel
+📚 Javascript, React, NextJS, TailwindCSS and Learning PHP with Laravel

 🎹 Music and Game addict 😁